BlueBeagBB/BlueBeagBB/README.md

 ## 👋 Hello, I’m Gabriel

-A full-stack developer in training with a strong passion for frontend technologies.
+A graduated full-stack developer in training with a strong passion for frontend technologies.
 I'm actively working with **React**, **Vite**, and **Node**, focusing on building modern, high-performance, and responsive applications.

 I created and launched an introductory React course as a personal project, designed as a functional and didactic application.